saras152/Finding_Lane_Lines_on_the_Road/README.md

 6. The lane lines are identified from the set of all lines, and the individual frames of the image are marked.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

 For a good image (i.e. an image with crisp lane lines and good contrast), finding the lane lines is very straightforward.
 This includes the following steps: